 Samsung’s ECG app got approved in South Korea during May 2020 and received FDA approval in the US the same year in September 2020.
 Following this, the Samsung Health Monitor app received a CE-marking in December 2020, which enabled the monitoring service to expand to 28 European countries.

-Although Samsung’s ECG app does a great job in tracking your heart rate, perform an ECG reading and detect irregular heartbeats and related arrhythmia such as Afib, there is no easy way to track down your heart rate variability (HRV) using the ecosystem.
+Although Samsung’s ECG app does a great job in tracking your heart rate, performing an ECG reading and detecting irregular heartbeats and related arrhythmia such as Afib, there is no easy way to track down your heart rate variability (HRV) using the ecosystem.